Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 Webhook Events to Slack Notifications

-This guide shows an end-to-end event pipeline that reads an event from a webhook, generates a formatted string, and publishes the result to Slack.
+This guide shows an end-to-end dataflow that reads an event from a webhook, generates a formatted string, and publishes the result to Slack.
 While this is a simple example, it has many event notification use cases, such as:

 • submission from website forms (via Cloudflare workers or your custom backend).